 Ana María Hernando, from Argentina and based in Colorado, is a multidisciplinary artist.
 She is interested in making the invisible visible, and devotedly explores the sacred feminine through women's rich histories, their daily lives and relationship to hand-worked textiles and wares.
 In her installations, Ana María uses textiles in abundance, and includes the work of women from around Latin America and beyond, from embroideries of cloistered nuns in Buenos Aires, to mountains of tulle, to the weavings and wares of Peruvian women from the mountains.

-She has been nominated by Nora Burnett Abrams, PhD, Mark Falcone MCA Director, for 2024 Women to Watch, Colorado Committee for the National Museum of Women in the Arts and is the recipient of the First Prize for the Biennial of the Americas 2021 Covid-19 Memorial.
-In 2022, a collection of Hernando’s diverse works will be shown at Robischon Gallery and the Sun Valley Museum of Art in Ketchum, Idaho.
-She has also been nominated to apply to the Joan Mitchell Fellowship and Anonymous was a Woman Award.
+She has been nominated by Nora Burnett Abrams for consideration of inclusion in the 2024 Women to Watch exhibition at the National Museum of Women in the Arts, through the Colorado Committee for the National Museum of Women in the Arts, and is the recipient of the First Prize for the Biennial of the Americas 2021 Covid-19 Memorial.
+She also received a 2022 Nomination for the Anonymous Was a Woman Award and a Joan Mitchell Foundation Fellowship.
+In 2022, a collection of Hernando’s diverse works was shown at Robischon Gallery and the Sun Valley Museum of Art in Ketchum, Idaho.
 In 2023 Ana María, as the recipient of the Boedecker Path to Excellence Grant, will present a community collaborative performance at the Dairy Art Center in Boulder, CO.
 You can find more of her work on this website and her Instagram (@AnaMariaHernandoArt).